 Former AOB member, ex Coding Director, and ex SRA.
 He wrote the original CSOp guides.
-Former admin of quite a few servers (igc.*, enterprise.*, glass.*, wizlink.*, host.*) Basically he just stopped doing things, and that's why he isn't any of those things anymore.
+Former admin of quite a few servers (igc.*, enterprise.*, glass.*, wizlink.*, host.*).
 Barely comes online at all anymore.
 Used to be active on the mailing lists.

 She was a #DALnetHelp sop before becoming director of Kline Team after the removal of mittens.
 Used to be AA for sodre.*.
 CaeSpock took on sodre's AA after her.
 She has since, moved on.